bridnap/bridnap.github.io/freecodecamp/iterate-odd-numbers-with-a-for-loop.md

-Instructions
+#Instructions
-Push the odd numbers from 1 through 9 to myArray using a for loop.
+#Push the odd numbers from 1 through 9 to myArray using a for loop.

-// Example
+Example
 ```javascript
 var ourArray = [];